Restricting Access to Web Pages

 Note that users need to have an account at CSE as well as a working zID.

-To restrict to users in given account class, say COMP1234, you can use
+To restrict to users in given account class, say COMP1234, put this in the .htaccess file: require group @COMP1234

 This will allow all teachers and students of COMP1234 in the current session